Menstrual Cycle Periodization

 • Push hard for progress through the follicular phase.

 • When the luteal phase begins, scale back on the amount of work being done.
 (Exactly how to do this and to what extent can vary.)
-Conditioning work might be well-received here.
-This also can be a good time to focus on fat loss, if desired.
-(Note: The fat loss/ luteal phase thing is purely research reporting.
-Some of us get much hungrier here, so no worries if you find this doesn’t work for you.)

 Programming Ideas

-The overarching theme is just to cluster most of the hard work into the first half of the cycle.
+If you want to work with your cycle, the overarching theme is just to cluster most of the hard work into the first half of the cycle.

 As far as what to do for the second half of the cycle, it depends.
-Maybe something along the lines of maintenance, or minimum effective dose mode.
-Obviously, effort in this phase won’t be flushed down the drain, so more work could be done if it is well-tolerated.
+For someone with real menstrual issues, maybe it’s just maintenance, or minimum effective dose mode.

 This is probably not a situation where you’d want to plan in excruciating detail for months in advance.
 Periods can be early or late, and each cycle might have some different quirks.
 Being flexible and reactive seems a better fit than having an overly rigid structure.

-There is also no need to reinvent the wheel when designing your program.
-You can probably incorporate menstrual cycle periodization into an existing framework.
-Here are a few period-friendly examples:
+Lastly, you shouldn’t have to reinvent the wheel when designing your program.
+It can probably blend seamlessly in an existing framework.

 Example 1: Percentage-Based Program